 What is Peripheral Vascular Disease?

-Peripheral Vascular Disease (PVD), also known as peripheral artery disease (PAD), is a common and potentially serious condition that affects the blood vessels outside the heart and brain.
-These peripheral arteries and veins play a crucial role in circulating blood throughout the body.
-PVD is essentially a circulatory disorder where narrowed blood vessels reduce blood flow to the limbs, particularly the legs and feet.
-This often occurs due to a buildup of fatty deposits (atherosclerosis) in the arteries.
+Peripheral Vascular Disease (PVD), sometimes also referred to as peripheral artery disease (PAD), is a relatively common but potentially serious condition that affects blood vessels located outside the heart and brain.
+These peripheral arteries and veins are responsible for transporting blood throughout the body—particularly to the limbs.
+When they become narrowed or blocked, blood flow to certain areas can be substantially reduced.
+In many cases, the problem lies in the arteries of the legs and feet, where a buildup of fatty deposits (known as atherosclerosis) can impede circulation.

 Complications of Peripheral Vascular Disease